-Fans Get First Glance at 2019-20 Shocker Basketball Squads
+Fans get first glance at 2019-20 Shocker basketball squads

 WICHITA, Kan.
-(WSU Athletics) — Fans got a first glimpse of the 2019-20 Wichita State men’s and women’s basketball teams at the Black & Yellow Scrimmage on Saturday.
+(KSNW) — Fans got a first glimpse of the 2019-20 Wichita State men’s and women’s basketball teams at the Black & Yellow Scrimmage on Saturday.

 The men’s team played two 10-minute halves of basketball, and Yellow won the game 21-19 with a second-half comeback.